onkarkarande77/E-Bill_Splitter_for_Roommates/README.md

 - MySQL

 ## How It Works
+- Add members → displayed instantly in table
 - Enter expense details (amount, paid by, members)
 - System calculates per-person share
 - Displays who owes how much to whom
-- Stores and shows data from database
+- Data is stored and fetched from MySQL

 ## Example
 Amount = 1200